-Anna De Ridder Yates was born in August 1726.
+Anna De Ridder Yates was born in 1726 and christened at the Albany Dutch church on August 28.
 She was the first child born to regional landholder Cornelis De Ridder and his wife, Susanna Vandenburgh.
-Her mother died during Anna's early childhood and her father remarried.
+Her mother died during Anna's childhood and her father remarried.
+Cornelis De Ridder is most often identified with Schaghticoke.

 About 1746, twenty-year-old Anna De Ridder married ambitious Albany native Abraham Yates, Jr..
-By 1762, five of their children had been baptized in the Albany Dutch church where both parents were pewholders.
-Their marriage further solidified an existing business relationship between Yates and Anna father.
+By 1762, five of their children had been christened at the Albany Dutch church where both parents were pewholders.
+Their marriage would further solidified a business relationship between Yates and Anna's father.

 These Yateses set up their home in the third ward where Abraham began to build a legal practice and political following.
 As he often was called to public service beyond Albany, Anna managed their Albany interests and raised her small family.
 During the Seven Years War, her husband charged that Anna was harrassed by British soldiers (who were quartered in their house) to the point that she suffered a miscarriage.